ast-types

 16

-If we are considering to rewrite some function as an arrow function, a conservative policy will be to be sure that the function does not refer in any way to the context object this
+If we are considering to rewrite some function as an arrow function, a conservative policy will be to be sure that the function does not refer in any way to the context object this.

-The traversing of the AST at crguezl/hello-ast-types/check-this-usage.js (opens new window) attempts to detect when this
+The traversing of the AST at crguezl/hello-ast-types/check-this-usage.js (opens new window) attempts to detect when this (or super() or something like super.meth()) is used inside the body of a function.

 hello-ast-types git:(master) node check-this-usage.js